brianchance/MvvmCross-UserInteraction/README.md

 MvvmCross-UserInteraction Plugin
 ================================

+This is a repack of Chance.Mvvmcross.Plugins.UserInteraction for MvvmCross 4.0.0-beta8, adding wpa81 and uwp targets.

 MvvmCross plugin for interacting with the user from a view model.
 ##Features
 1. Alert - simple alert to the user, async or optional callback when done